dappnode/DAppNodeDocs/docs/user/product-manual/system.md

 ## Advanced

-The advanced area collect many different functionalities
+The advanced area collects many different functionalities

-### Change DAppNodeName
+### Change Dappnode Name

 You can change the name that appears on the UI on the top right.
-It's only a visual change, so it's not a sentitive modification.
+This is a visual change only, thus it's not a sentitive modification.

 <p align="center">
     <img src="../../../../img/system_view_advanced_1.png"/>
 </p>

-For example, if we type that name and click on the button **Change dappnode Name**, the name will be what we wrote on the field.
+For example, if we type this name and click on the button **Change Dappnode Name**, the name will be what we entered in the field.

 <p align="center">
     <img src="../../../../img/system_view_advanced_2.png"/>